 Google’s stated intention is to focus on search engine ranking algorithms that favor sites with the best user experience ratings.
-Of course, great content will still matter, but Google’s new system factors how websites meet audience expectations for performance and interaction norms.
+Of course, great content will still matter, but Google’s new system factors into how websites meet audience expectations for performance and interaction norms.

 What Do These Metrics Mean?